mwilli31/debian-scripts/README.md

 	Runs setup script in kit type specific directory (/predix/predix-machine-drivers-edison/Install/<kit type>/setup.sh

 	If new kits are added they should have their directory name added to offered_kits.txt and contain a setup.sh script to do all setup

+	*Important* Make sure to keep help as the last kit in offered_kits.txt

 	Setup will install driver specific dependencies (currently mraa and upm), create the driver, and create the service